samichougle/agency.ai/README.md

 Modern UI/UX: Incorporates contemporary design trends for an engaging user experience.

 The live version of the project can be accessed here: agency-ai-eight-eta.vercel.app

-This project serves as a testament to the developer's capability to build professional-grade web applications using modern frontend technologies.